 Traditional Water Heaters

-When you use hot water, it comes already heated from the tank, and the tank then refills and heats as the water is used.
+Hot water comes already heated from the tank, and the tank then refills and heats as the water is used.
 You can adjust the temperature of the water in the tank, and the tank becomes pressurized to prevent it from exploding.
+The pressure relief valve is a safety feature that helps protect you and your home.

 Traditional tanks can hold anywhere from 20-80 gallons of water.
-Obviously, you can run out of hot water and have to wait for it to replenish and reheat.
-However, the water in the tank remains constantly heated through its power source, which means it is constantly using power.
+So you can run out of hot water and wait for it to replenish and reheat.
+However, the water in the tank remains constantly heated through its power source, which means it is continually using power.
 The biggest con to traditional tank water heaters is they can rust or corrode and leak water everywhere.

 Tankless Water Heaters